The Little Girl Who Lives Down the Lane: Contemporary American reviews

+Contemporary Canadian reviews

+Clyde Gilmour of The Toronto Star said that "Jodie Foster alone emerges from this wishy-washy production with her renown intact.
+She handles her complex role with the cool adult professionalism that is her trademark.
+But the character itself is thinly developed in the script and remains an enigma at the obligatory freeze-frame fadeout."
+Martin Malina of the Montreal Star wrote that "this odd little adolescent love story-cum-murder mystery depends very heavily for its effectiveness on the playing of its principal character, and Miss Foster doesn't disappoint."

+Julie Maskoulis of The Gazette wrote that "without her unbelievable cool and calm self-sufficiency as the unusual adolescent of the story, the film would not be nearly as penetrating.
+It is hard to say how much of Foster's stunning performance can be credited to director Nicolas Gessner, who brilliantly manipulates a build-up of suspense by insinuation and suggestion using Laird Koenig's screenplay (based on his novel).
+He spares us visually gruesome de tails, thus making the impact of their retelling, within the film much more forceful."

+Frank Daley of the Ottawa Journal called the film "very slight" but said it "might do business in the U.S. on the strength of Foster's name."
+Noel Taylor of the Ottawa Citizen called the film "a modest thriller with conventionally scarey moments", adding that "director Nicholas Gessner builds his tension gently and is decently wary of sensationalism."

+Retrospective reviews

 Felicia Feaster of Turner Classic Movies remarked that The Little Girl Who Lives Down the Lane became a cult film, noting Danny Peary profiled it in his Guide for the Film Fanatic.
 Peary also listed it in his book Cult Horror Movies.

 In 1992, James Monaco gave the film three and a half stars, assessing it as disturbing and complimenting the performances and writing.
 In their DVD and Video Guide 2005, Mick Martin and Marsha Porter awarded it three and a half stars, commenting it was "remarkably subdued".

 Author David Greven praised Foster for a performance "achingly" suggesting "adolescent anomie".
 In his 2015 Movie Guide, Leonard Maltin gave the film three stars, declaring it as a "Complex, unique mystery".
-The film has a 93% approval rating on Rotten Tomatoes, based on 14 reviews.